-Prior to his historic election Thursday via conclave, Leo was known as Cardinal Robert Prevost.
-The 69-year-old was born in Chicago, making him the first American to be elected to the papacy.
-Prevost’s selection on the fourth ballot ended the search for a successor to Pope Francis following the latter’s death on April 21.
+Prior to his historic election via conclave in May 2025, Pope Leo XIV was known as Cardinal Robert Prevost.
+The 70-year-old was born in Chicago, making him the first American to be elected to the papacy.
+His selection on the fourth ballot ended the search for a successor to Pope Francis, who died that April.

 His parents were Louis Marius Prevost, an educator, and Mildred Martínez, a librarian.
 Robert also has two brothers, Louis Martin Prevost and John Joseph Prevost.